Donate

 Meet the Anchor Youth Space Sydney Team!

-Cape Breton's first Integrated Youth Services site to launch next month
+Cape Breton’s first Integrated Youth Services site to launch this summer

 Construction is well underway to transform the first floor of the New Dawn Centre into a “one-stop shop” where youth and their caregivers can access a range of services – including primary healthcare, sexual health services, and mental health and substance use supports – without the need for appointments or fees.